MoOx/phenomic/boilerplate/content/index.md

 > Hi there.

-Before having fun with Statinamic, be sure to read (or at least pretend to):
+Before having fun with Statinamic, be sure to read (or at least pretend to) the documentation :

 * [Setup](http://moox.io/statinamic/docs/setup/)
 * [Usage](http://moox.io/statinamic/docs/usage/)